 - Misuse of University technology and networking resources;

 - Misusing confidential materials.
 It is an offense to knowingly or recklessly procure, distribute, or receive any confidential materials such as pending examinations, tests/quizzes, or assignments from any source without the proper, written consent of the course instructor.

 - Submitting academic work for which academic credit has already been earned, when such submission is made without instructor authorization;

 - Failure to report any of the above violations to the appropriate Dean, College/School Administrator, Vice President of Student Affairs or their designee.

 Course drops must be approved and submitted by the Program Chair and submitted prior to the last day to withdraw.

 Students are encouraged to contact the academic program to review their academic plan and options when dropping a course.
 To drop a course, the student must submit a Course Add/Drop Request.
-A student is not considered officially dropped from a course until this form is submitted and a drop acknowledgement from the Registrar’s Office is received.
+A student is not considered officially dropped from a course until this form is submitted and a drop acknowledgment from Enrollment Services is received.
 The date of the drop will be the date the form is submitted.

 Following is an outline of the grade assigned to students who drop a course.
-Questions concerning this policy should be directed to the Registrar’s Office.
+Questions concerning this policy should be directed to Enrollment Services.